TalhoukLab/biostatUtil/biostatUtil/README.md

 2. Install any remaining dependencies from Bioconductor
 3. Run `devtools::check()` to see which packages to install from `DESCRIPTION` `Suggests` field
 4. Open Terminal and run `R CMD javareconf` to reconfigure Java paths and other configurations
+5. If `biostatUtil` fails to load, reinstall java-related package `JavaGD`